The Science of Self-Love: 25 Data-Backed Practices

 25 Data-Backed Self-Love Strategies

-Let’s dive into 25 self-love techniques supported by research.
+Let’s dive into 25 self-love techniques supported by research to boost your well-being.
 I’ve organized them into four categories for clarity, each presented in a visually engaging format to inspire your practice.

 Mindset-Based Self-Care Practices